Rhode Island Drone Laws

 |---|---|---|---|

 | Brown University | Brown University prohibits unauthorized drone operations on campus.
-All flights require prior approval from the Department of Public Safety and Environmental Health & Safety.
-Restrictions: No unauthorized flights.
-Dense urban Providence location with proximity to T.F.
-Green Airport Class C airspace adds significant constraints.
-All commercial, research, and recreational drone operations on campus require pre-approval. | Yes | Department of Public Safety and Environmental Health & Safety |
+All flights require approval from the Department of Public Safety and Environmental Health & Safety.
+Restrictions: No unauthorized drone flights on campus.
+The dense urban Providence location adds airspace complexity.
+T.F.
+Green's Class C airspace overlay and proximity to Roger Williams National Memorial add constraints. | Yes | Department of Public Safety / Environmental Health & Safety |

 Last Updated